 It’s high time you thought out of the box and started looking at your blog as a business if at all you are blogging for a living.
-A business needs customers, required consistency and hard work of course not forgetting promotions to get potential customers.
-You have to think of getting readers for your blog from day one through email marketing, social media engagement and forum participation.
+A business needs customers, requires a lot of consistency and hard work plus marketing to get potential customers.
+Think of getting readers for your blog from day one through email marketing, social media engagement, guest posting and forum participation.

 Stuffing your posts with keywords is way old-school.
-In fact, one thing i noticed is Google potentially ranks a post for keywords that are not even targeted in posts.
-A post about cheap SEO tools can also rank for inexpensive SEO tools, affordable SEO tools, best SEO tools and so on even without such texts in the post content.
+Ever since google added Latent Semantic Indexing to their algo, it has become pretty much easier to target multiple keywords in a post.
+A post about cheap SEO tools can also rank for inexpensive SEO tools, affordable SEO tools, best SEO tools and so on without these exact keyword phrases targeted in the post content.